-It’s finally that time – you’re now on the market for a roofing contractor to replace your home or business’s roof.
+It’s finally that time – you’re now on the market for a roofing contractor to replace your home’s or business’s roof.
 Maybe you just need your roof repaired and are trying to find someone to fix the issues.
 Both circumstances require an investment of time and money, so you want to make the best and most informed decision possible.

-1. Reviews & Referrals
+1. Get Reviews and Referrals

 You also want to ensure that this company has experience with your type of project.
 Once you’re in contact with your sales representative at the company, ask him or her for references that you can speak with directly!
 This is especially helpful if you have a more custom project based on the material you’re interested in or how complicated your roof’s design is – you can talk to other customers who had a similar job to yours.